port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

 In this example you will create a self-service action that deploys the latest version of your service, and updates the `ciJob` entity with the deployment status.

-Add the following snippet to your actions in `image` blueprint
+Add the following action to your `image` blueprint actions:

 <ExampleCiAction/>